 Dow AgroSciences is committed to help find solutions that arise from an increasing demand for food and agricultural outputs, with decreasing natural resources and challenges posed to bees and bee health.
 Isoclast™ active brings a much needed solution to the problem of controlling sap-feeding pests that rob and contaminate our food, including those that may be resistant to some commercial insecticide standards.
 By controlling these pests, pesticides such as Isoclast protect yields and the quality of produce as expected by consumers.
 The rational use of pesticides within the context of an IPM system contributes to decreasing the clearing of new areas for farming use.
 Used in conjunction with other appropriate cultural practices, the use of insecticides such as Isoclast would help to increase agricultural productivity and support sustainable agriculture.

-Is Isoclast™ active safe to human or animal health?
+What is the safety profile of Isoclast™ active to human and animal health?

 Isoclast™ active has been approved by the European Authorities with no harmful effects on human or animal health, confirmed by its official classification as non-carcinogenic, non-mutagenic and non-toxic to reproduction.